Snow Removal - Frequently Asked Questions

 For general inquires, call 250 469-8600.

-Report a Problem by filling out an online service request.
+Request information or report a problem by filling out an online service request.